 We want to dispel some of the rumors and myths, and give you the facts on mesenchymal stem cell therapy

-Our bodies are flowing with our own stem cells.
-Stem cells in general can be obtained from a person’s own blood, fat tissue or bone marrow.
-However, a more powerful and potent source of stem cells are from the umbilical cord.
-These are mesenchymal stem cells that are obtained and expanded from Wharton’s Jelly which is found inside the umbilical cord of a new born child.
-It is this (and only this) umbilical cord mesenchymal stem cells that we use at our Trinity clinics.
+Our bodies are flowing with our stem cells.
+Stem cells in general can be obtained from a person’s blood, fat tissue, or bone marrow.
+However, a more potent source of stem cells is from the umbilical cord.
+These can come from either umbilical cord blood or Wharton's Jelly interstitial cells.
+We avoid ethical and blood type mismatch issues by using mesenchymal stem cells that are obtained and expanded from Wharton’s Jelly, which is found inside the umbilical cord of a newborn child.
+It is these (and only these) umbilical cord mesenchymal stem cells that we use at our Trinity clinics.
 This is the exact reason why you hear so much from the medical community recommending and encouraging parents to “bank” or save and cryogenically freeze the umbilical cords of their children following birth.
-This procedure provides the perfect match for any additional needs the child may have later in life, and offers a close genetic match for other family members in need.
+This procedure provides the perfect match for any additional needs the child may have later in life and offers a close genetic match for other family members in need.

-It is common for patients of various faiths to ask “is it morally right” to use stem cells treatments?
+It is common for patients of various faiths to ask “is it morally right” to use stem cell treatments?

 Mexico and numerous countries around the world, including Europe, Middle East, and Asia all acknowledge the potency and efficacy of umbilical MSCs.
 These and other countries all routinely encourage and advance the use of Wharton’s jelly umbilical cord derived mesenchymal stem cells for treatment of patients with various types of conditions and treatments.
-Stem cell treatments are safe, natural, and morally just!
+Because these Stem Cells are not from blood, there are no blood type incompatibility issues and are more safe.
+We believe that our Stem Cell treatments are safe, natural, and morally just!
 Trinity supports, encourages and desires to provide our quality medical assistance to all races, genders, ages and faiths.
 We want to serve all who come through our doors in need.